 4. How head position alters a maternity pose

 Head position says so much in portrait photography, not just maternity photography.
 With just the change of head position you can create two different images with different moods.

-So, to maximise the variety of images in a maternity photoshoot, remember to alter head position before moving on to the next pose.
+To maximise the variety of images in a maternity photoshoot, remember to change head position before moving on to the next pose.

 Really important point for maternity photoshoots

-Remember that your client is carrying quite a weight, she’s tired and uncomfortable and you’re asking her to stand with her weight mainly on one foot for most of the shoot.
+As a maternity photographer you have to pay more attention to your client’s comfort than with other types of portrait photography.
+Remember that your pregnant client is carrying quite a weight, she’s tired and uncomfortable and you’re asking her to stand with her weight mainly on one foot for most of the maternity session.

 Lighting tip for better maternity photos

 While this post is about maternity photoshoot poses, I just want to mention lighting briefly.
 When you’re photographing form, light direction is extremely important.